xeol-io/xeol/README.md

 att:attestation.json --key cosign.pub  explicitly use the input as an attestation
 ```

-Use SBOMs for even faster vulnerability scanning in xeol:
+Use SBOMs for even faster EOL scanning in xeol:

 ```
-# Then scan for new vulnerabilities as frequently as needed
+# Then scan for new EOL packages as frequently as needed
 xeol sbom:./sbom.json

 # (You can also pipe the SBOM into xeol)